SC-Networks/evalanche-soap-api-connector/docs/mailing.md

 getTypeIds(): ResourceTypeInformation[]
 ```

-Retrieve the mailing by an external id
+Retrieve a mailing by its external id

 ```